microchip-pic-avr-examples/avr128da48-crc-scan-on-flash-memory-studio/README.md

 <p align="center">
   <img width=auto height=auto src="https://i.imgur.com/SzLIgYc.jpg">
 </p>
 4. In this example the application program is loaded into the APPCODE section.
-This is achieved by adding command **“.text=0x200”** value in Flash segment section of the project in Atmel Studio IDE.
-To open Flash segment window, navigate to **“Project->Properties->Toolchain->AVR/GNU Linker->Memory Settings->Flash segment”** as shown in Fig 5.
+This is achieved by adding command “.text=0x200” value in Flash segment section of the project in Atmel Studio IDE.
+To open Flash segment window, navigate to <strong>“Project->Properties->Toolchain->AVR/GNU Linker->Memory Settings->Flash segment” as shown in Fig 5.

 **Command** : ![](https://i.imgur.com/CBhTTTP.jpg)